Python logging is a fundamental element in the development and maintenance of Python applications.

 logger.critical('Critical message')

-Below are log message outputs for each logging level.
+Below are the log message outputs for each logging level.

 Output for ‘DEBUG’ Level Logging: